 South Indian Cuisine

-The beauty of South Indian Cuisine is its variety and the use of well roasted and grounded spices.
+The beauty of South Indian Cuisine is its variety and the use of well-roasted and grounded spices.
 I have a spicy and a flavorsome tale to tell on my recent visit to The Orchid, a 5 Star Ecotel Certified Hotel is located in Mumbai.
-The 84 awards reiterate its efforts of being a pioneer amongst environment friendly hotels.
+The 84 awards reiterate its efforts of being a pioneer amongst environment-friendly hotels.
+South Indian Cuisine brings out flavors in dishes, their main ingredients being curry leaves, coconut, and other dry spices.

-The vindhyas is best for South indian cuisine
+The Vindhya is best for South Indian cuisine

 The Buffet sit down meals priced at